mem48/LandOwnership/README.md

   <br />

 You can also click on the polygons so see the INSPIRE ID which can be used to [purchase the full title](https://search-property-information.service.gov.uk/search/search-by-inspire-id) the Local Authority name and the area in square metres.
-Due to an oversight on my part the area is given to 13 decimal places, I'll fixe this in a future version.
+Due to an oversight on my part the area is given to 13 decimal places, I'll fix this in a future version.

 Also as I have merged some polygons, some INSPIRE IDs are missing.
-For merged polygons they have been given on of the INSPIRE IDs from the unmerged polygons, but which one they get is essentailly random.
+For merged polygons they have been given on of the INSPIRE IDs from the unmerged polygons, but which one they get is essentially random.

 ## Geocoding the UK and Oversees ownership data